Top 9 Benefits of Automation Testing

 5. Enhanced Test Coverage

-Once created, automated test scripts can be run multiple times with little to no additional effort, allowing you to cover more ground with each test cycle.
-This reuse is especially beneficial in regression testing, where the same tests need to be run repeatedly to ensure that new code changes have not introduced any new issues.
+Once created, automated test scripts can be reused with minimal effort, making it easier to run more tests in each cycle.
+This is especially helpful for regression testing, where you need to repeatedly check that new changes haven’t caused any new issues.

 6. Improved Test Reusability